jacdals97/MLops_emotions/reports/README.md

 * [ check ] Calculate the coverage.
 * [ check ] Get some continuous integration running on the github repository
 * [ check ] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [ ] Create a trigger workflow for automatically building your docker images
+* [ check ] Create a trigger workflow for automatically building your docker images
 * [ ] Get your model training in GCP using either the Engine or Vertex AI
 * [ check ] Create a FastAPI application that can do inference using your model
 * [ ] If applicable, consider deploying the model locally using torchserve
-* [ ] Deploy your model in GCP using either Functions or Run as the backend
+* [ check ] Deploy your model in GCP using either Functions or Run as the backend

 ### Week 3